Last updated on 2025-12-30

 - Minor

-Students have the opportunity to engage in hands-on learning experiences through:
+- Students have the opportunity to engage in hands-on experiences through various options such as co-op placements, internships, and summer research awards.

 Featured Experiences

-The Biochemistry (BSc) program at Dalhousie University offers several unique features that enhance the learning experience:
+The Biochemistry (BSc) program offers a variety of unique experiences that enhance learning and professional development:

-- Co-op options that provide practical experience in various fields, including biotechnology, conservation, and medicine.
+- Co-op options that provide real-world, paid experience in various fields including biotechnology and medicine.

 Career Options